Learn CW (Morse Code) as a language

 5. On-the-air practice.

 The third disadvantage is that one would never send these words on the air.
 One private party sends code practice on 40 meters.
-This code is text from the Bible.
+This code is the text from the Bible.
 To learn Spanish, would you listen to tapes of a Spanish translation of the Bible?
-Maybe, if you plan to be a missionary, in a Spanish speaking country and plan to give sermons in code.
+Maybe, if you plan to be a missionary in a Spanish-speaking country and plan to give sermons in code.
 Is it any wonder that code is a challenge to learn this way?
-Having actual contacts on the air is a commonly advised method, and it will work but has some inherent problems.
-All three of the disadvantages mentioned above for “on the air” code practice apply here too.
+Having actual contact on the air is a commonly advised method, and it will work but has some inherent problems.
+All three of the disadvantages mentioned above for the “on the air” code practice apply here too.
 Besides, the code heard on the air is far from perfect.
 Perfect code is much easier to copy, and this is especially important for the new student.
-Another disadvantage is that the student must also learn the necessary motor skills of sending CW.
+Another disadvantage is that the student must also learn the necessary motor skills for sending CW.
 One aspect of “on the air” learning is both an advantage and a disadvantage.
 The advantage is that when someone is trying to communicate with you, you have a vested interest and probably higher concentration.
 After all, if we miss what the computer or tape has sent, we can rewind it.
 You should be so interested to hear what your contact is saying that you really try.
 Or you might freeze up and get nothing.
 Your personality determines how you respond to the challenge.
-One big advantage to “on the air” practice is that you learn the equipment, and propagation.
+One big advantage to “on the air” practice is that you learn the equipment and propagation.
 You will make friends and get practice doing what you want to do anyway.